shaunniekins/ccis-extension-portal/README.md

 ## Overview

 The CCIS Extension Portal is a comprehensive web-based platform designed to facilitate and streamline the management of partner collaborations, projects, and trainings within the CCIS (Center for Community and Institutional Services).
-The system serves as a centralized hub for tracking, organizing, and archiving essential documents, ensuring transparency, accessibility, and efficiency in all partnership and project activities.
+The system serves as a centralized hub for tracking, organizing, and archiving essential documents.

-### Purpose

-This portal aims to enhance collaboration and documentation management across CCIS's partnership projects and trainings.

 ## Tech Stack